-Off balance sheet rights and obligations:

-As of December 31, 2022 there are no off balance sheet rights nor obligations.
+Off balance sheet rights and obligations: As of December 31, 2024 there are no off balance sheet rights nor obligations.

-18 Directors' remuneration
+22 Directors' remuneration

-During the year, the Directors of the Company, with the exception of the Corporate Directors, were remunerated as executives of the Group and received no remuneration in respect of their services to the Company (2021: £nil).
-Corporate Directors received no remuneration during the year, either as executives of the Group or in respect of their services to the Company (2021: £nil).
+During the year, the Directors of the Company, which is equal to key management, and with the exception of the Corporate Directors, were remunerated as executives of the Group and received no remuneration in respect of their services to the Company (2023: £nil).
+Corporate Directors received no remuneration during the year, either as executives of the Group or in respect of their services to the Company (2023: £nil).

-19 Related party transactions
+23 Related party transactions